Tips for Writing a Galley Letter

 Galleys (or ARCs) continue to be a vital step in the book review process, which can help make or break a book.
 As important as galleys are, the accompanying galley letter is equally important.
 Knowing how to construct a letter that helps sell your book (what to include and the overall structure) can help your galley/book get noticed and, ultimately, get media coverage and stocked by retailers.

 Keep in mind just how many books/galleys reviewers, media contacts, booksellers and librarians receive; the numbers are astounding.
-A galley letter is the key that can open the door to get someone to genuinely consider reviewing or stocking your book.
+A galley letter is the key that can open the door to getting someone to genuinely consider reviewing or stocking your book.

 The Basics